demoncoww/SedStorm/Game/readme.txt

 the 'data' directory holds the data needed by the executable

-\Game\Windows\Release hold the executable for windows and all the .dll files needed
+\Game\Windows\Release hold the executable for Windows and all the .dll files needed